ISSUIUC/ISS-PCB/CONTRIBUTING.md

 6. ### **No Simultaneous Editors Per Branch**
    - Only one person can edit a branch at a time.
 Co-contributors must coordinate with each other to ensure that only one person is activly editing.
 7. ### **Stay Within Your Branch's Scope**
    - Do not edit files beyond the scope of your ticket for your project.
 This includes editing files in other project folders and other files in your project folder.
 This ensures you don't cause merge conflicts for someone else's work on another branch, and that the Project_Dev branch doesn't accidentally edit other projects in Main or other Project_Dev branches.
 Adding files to the KiCad Parts Library is allowed as long as the parts are related to your work.
+Rule #4 is the best way to ensure compliance.

 <br/>